 Bari is a seaside town in the southern part of Italy and it has one of the most significant ports of Italy serving various ports of Greece, Albania, and Croatia.
 In Bari, there are a lot of beautiful villages and amazing beaches, while staying in Vari, visitors can arrange a trip to Alberobello, a city that is declared as a UNESCO World Heritage Site.

-Below, you will find information on how to get to Greece from Bari (Italy) by ferry, where to buy your tickets and information about Bari and its port, along with many photos.
+Below, you will find information on how to get from Italy to Greece by ferry, from Bari port, where to buy your tickets and information about Bari and its port, along with many photos.

 Ferries depart from Bari to Igoumenitsa and Patras ports in mainland Greece.
 The ferry trip from Bari to Greece lasts for 16-18 hours.
 Bari is also directly connected by ferry with Corfu, Kefalonia, Albania, and Croatia.